svmiller/svmiller.github.io/_posts/2021-01-15-a-tutorial-on-state-classification-systems.md

 ## # … with 239 more rows
 ```

-I use this to underscore that `countrycode` is one of the most useful R packages merging and matching across different state/country classification systems.
+I use this to underscore that `{countrycode}` is one of the most useful R packages merging and matching across different state/country classification systems.
 However, it is not magic and should not be used uncritically.
 Always inspect the output.